 More on making this soup recipe;

 What to do with the excess?
-That’s easy.
-FREEZE IT, without the pasta & have another meal ready to thaw and warm on a busy night.
-But, always make fresh pasta…don’t freeze that part of the soup.
+That’s an easy answer; FREEZE IT!
+However, freeze it without the pasta.
+Once frozen, you have another meal ready to thaw and warm on a busy night.
+But, always make fresh pasta once you thaw and warm; don’t freeze the pasta in the soup.
+It’s so much better freshly prepped.

-Or, make a double batch and freeze half as part of a freeze ahead meal plan.
+Double up: Or, consider making a double batch of this soup so that you definitely have extras to cool and freeze as part of a make ahead meal plan.

 Sides?
 Serve with a side salad and good fresh bread!

 Love Soup?
 Check out my easy Vegetable Beef Soup Recipe.
-Another quick soup to make and serve during chilly weather days.
+This soup is another quick and easy dinner recipe to make and serve during chilly weather days that the family will love.